mcuntz/partialwrap/docs/source/userguide.rst

    x0  = [0.1, 0.2]
    res = opt.minimize(rastrigin_wrap, x0, method='BFGS')

-Note the change of `rastrigin_exe = ['python3', 'rastrigin1.py']` to `rastrigin_exe = 'python3
+Note the change of `rastrigin_exe = ['python3', 'rastrigin1.py']` to
-rastrigin1.py'` due to the use of `shell=True`.
+`rastrigin_exe = 'python3 rastrigin1.py'` due to the use of `shell=True`.

-Both, `parameterfile` and `outputfile` can either be single filenames (string) or a list of filenames, which will be passed to `parameterwriter` and `outputreader`, respectively.
-:func:`~partialwrap.exe_wrapper` deletes the parameter and output files after use.
+Both, `parameterfile` and `outputfile` can either be single filenames (string) or a list of filenames, which will be passed to `parameterwriter` and `outputreader`, respectively. :func:`~partialwrap.wrappers.exe_wrapper` deletes the parameter and output files after use.
 If you want to keep the files, you can set the keys `keepparameterfile` and `keepoutputfile` to `True`.
 This can be useful, for example, if your `parameterwriter` just changes a parameterfile in-place.
-An example of such a `parameterwriter` is :func:`~partialwrap.sub_params_names`, which substitutes all lines `name=.*` with `name=parameter` in the input files.
+An example of such a `parameterwriter` is :func:`~partialwrap.std_io.sub_params_names`, which substitutes all lines `name=.*` with `name=parameter` in the input files.
 The input file might be a `parameterfile` for the external executable `exe`, where a parameter is given as `parameter_name=parameter_value`, for example a Fortran namelist or a file in Python's standard :mod:`configparser` format.
 If the first iteration of, for example, an optimization removed the file, the next iteration could not use it again to insert the new parameter set.
-The parameterwriter :func:`~partialwrap.sub_params_names` not only needs the filename(s) `parameterfile` and the parameter values `params` as input as the above :func:`standard_parameter_writer(parameterfile, params)` but also the `names` of the parameters.
-One can pass additionally arguments `pargs` and keyword arguments `pkwargs` to the `parameterwriter` by passing the dictionary entries `'pargs':parameterwriter_arguments` and `'pkwargs':parameterwriter_keywords` to :func:`~partialwrap.exe_wrapper`.
+The parameterwriter :func:`~partialwrap.std_io.sub_params_names` not only needs the filename(s) `parameterfile` and the parameter values `params` as input as the above `standard_parameter_writer(parameterfile, params)` but also the `names` of the parameters.
+One can pass additionally arguments `pargs` and keyword arguments `pkwargs` to the `parameterwriter` by passing the dictionary entries `'pargs':parameterwriter_arguments` and `'pkwargs':parameterwriter_keywords` to :func:`~partialwrap.wrappers.exe_wrapper`.

 Let's change the above external Python program `rastrigin1.py`, calling it `rastrigin2.py`, so that it reads its parameters from an input file of the form `name = parameter`.

 .. code-block::